 Shatranj Ke Khilari [English Title: The Chess Players] is a story set in 19th century.
 Wajid Ali Shah (played by Amjad Khan) is a ruler of an independent kingdom Awadh.
 The East India Company is taking over kingdoms all over India.
 Two rich men of kingdom Awadh become passionately obsessed with Shatranj (Chess).
 They neglect their wives and goes to a place unaffected by East India Company to play chess.

 Sadgati (1981) [The Deliverance]

 Sadgati (1981) [English Title: The Deliverance] is the second and last Hindi movie Satyajit Ray made.
-The movie was primarily made for television audience.
+The movie was primarily made for the television audience.
 It was produced by Doordarshan (Govt. of India).
 Sadgati is about Indian caste system.
 Dukhi (played by Om Puri) who is a shoe maker, poor and out-caste goes to the village Brahmin (priest) to get the date of his daughter’s marriage fixed.
-The story follows and the priest asks for labour without pay in exchange.
+The story follows, and the priest asks for labor without pay in exchange.

 These are 10 Must Watch Movies of Satyajit Ray.
-Pather Panchali, Abhijan, Nayak and Chiriyakhana are my favourite.
+Pather Panchali, Abhijan, Nayak, and Chiriyakhana are my favorite.
 Let us know your favourite Satyajit Ray movies in the comment section below or join our Facebook group for movies & TV shows related discussions.